GRI 300 Environmental

 in thousands of cubic meters

-Water is used to varying degrees in the individual divisions.
-RTL Group accounted for more than half of the water withdrawals at just under 56 percent, Bertelsmann Printing Group for 26 percent, and Arvato for 12 percent.
-The other divisions accounted for 8 percent of total water withdrawal.
-All divisions recorded a decline in water withdrawals, primarily due to the increase in working from home.
+Water is used to varying degrees in the individual corporate divisions.
+In the 2021 financial year, RTL Group accounted for more than half of the water withdrawals at just under 56 percent, predominantly required for energy-saving cooling of buildings from well systems.
+Bertelsmann Printing Group accounted for another 25 percent and Arvato for 15 percent.
+The other corporate divisions accounted for 4 percent of total water withdrawal.

 GRI 303-4 Water discharge